 Although Bill Gould’s warmth and humanity endeared him to his friends, what made him especially memorable was his gift of humor.
 And that humor brings his friends unexpected occasions that summon him into our presence, whenever an innocent comment happens to be the lead-in to one of Bill’s trademark japeries.

-What causes you to think of a friend or dear one who’s not present?
+Does the meaning of life for you include memories of your friends?
+What causes you to think of a dear one who’s not present?
 Are there verbal cues that manifest their immortality to you?

 – Images from openclipart.org: Wise Old Man – New by j4p4n, Creation Scene Complete by rygle, Brain activity – Métacognition by benoitpetit